Home

 As far as I can determine, the original recipe was first published in a book entitled "Modern American Drinks" (1895).
 It was written by a man named George J. Kappeler.

-The Old Fashioned Whiskey Cocktail
+The Old Fashioned Recipe

 Preparation time: 2 minutes.
 Serves 1.